wilberanderson/bee-net/readme.md

-# Bee detection utility
+# Bee detection utility `bee-net`

 ## Automatic cropping

 ### Setup directory

-0. Clone repository
+Clone repository

-    git clone github.com/wilberanderson/beeXXXXXXXXXXXX
+    git clone github.com/wilberanderson/bee-net
-    cd beeXXXXXXXXXX
+    cd bee-net

-1. Download the beespotter dataset: run `beescrape.py` until it all images are downloaded (roughly 15,000).
+Download the beespotter dataset: run `beescrape.py` until it all images are downloaded (roughly 15,000).

     python beescrape.py

-2. Remove any images that are errored or have issues.
+Then remove any images that are errored or have issues.
 This is kind of difficult, the easiest way to get a bunch out is to sort by file size and remove any that are zero bytes.
 There may be a few more with issues but you should be able to catch those during training as the scripts are written to give warnings for image issues.

 ### Choose training method